Introdution to Programming - C# Programming Fundamentals

 decimal accountBalance;

-When declaring variables like this they will be given the default value based on their type.
-Typically this 0 for numbers or empty strings.
-We'll have a look at the various basic types and their default values later on.
-You can give a variable an initial value by adding an assignment to the declaration as shown in the example below.
+When declaring variables like this, they will be given the default value based on their type.
+Typically, this is 0 for numbers or empty strings.
+We'll look at the various basic types and their default values later.
+As shown in the example below, you can give a variable an initial value by adding an assignment to the declaration.

 C#